 Collection Agencies should ideally carry Professional Liability coverage for their errors and omissions.
 Defense for suits alleging failure to comply with the Consumer Protection Acts are the most common suits Collection Agencies face.
 FDCPA lawsuits are rising every year.
 Even frivolous claims cost money to defend; thus, this coverage is vital to a Collection Agent’s business.

 7. Ask for references and their recovery rates

 Ask your collection agency to provide references of their old or current clients.
 Not all collection agencies will provide this.
 But an agency should be able to minimally provide their average recovery rate for your industry.
 This will give you a fairly good idea about their debt collection performance.

 8. Do their services and cost suit you?
+Check pricing of others.

 Typically, debts lower than $1000 generally does not require a customized collection approach.
 Bigger the debt, higher is the need for a customized approach.
 Some services are flat fee based while others are percentage based?
 Here are some examples of services which collection agencies offer.

 a) Written Demands: These are collection letters and cost about $20 for 5 letters.
 Do they offer pre-collections as well? ( in pre-collections, demands are made under your name instead of the agency.)

 b) Collection Calls: These are percent based collections.
 Depending on the balance, age and services provided, a collection agency may charge between 10 to 50% commission of the amount collected.

 c) Legal suit: This is also percent based collection and is suitable for larger outstanding debts only.
 An agency may charge between 10% to 50% commission for legal collections.
 Some collection agencies have tiered contingency rates based on size and age of the account.